open-crosspost/open-crosspost-proxy-service/memory-bank/productContext.md

 2. **Consistent Performance**: Reliable access to Twitter functionality without rate limit errors
 3. **Data Privacy**: Assurance that their Twitter credentials are securely handled
 4. **Transparent Permissions**: Clear understanding of what actions the application can perform on their behalf
+5. **Rich Media Support**: Ability to upload images and videos with proper handling of alt text for accessibility

 ### For Client Developers